-2030 and 2034 Winter Games bid timeline: Counting down to the IOC’s decision on another Olympics for Utah
+Will Salt Lake City host the 2034 Winter Games?
+Here's a timeline of the 2030/2034 bid

 Salt Lake City was the only bidder for both 2030 and 2034, with a preference for waiting longer after the 2028 Summer Games in Los Angeles to avoid a feared financial hit to domestic sponsorship sales.

-With the IOC giving a “green light” in October to a naming the sites for 2030 and 2034 at the same time, Salt Lake City seemed to have locked up another Olympics as the only candidate for 2034.
+After the IOC gave a “green light” in October to a naming the sites for 2030 and 2034 at the same time, Salt Lake City seemed to have locked up another Olympics as the only candidate for 2034.

-With IOC officials expressing confidence that both France and Salt Lake City will fulfill all of the requirements for hosting in the coming months, Utah appears poised to once again welcome the world at the end of what Gov. Spencer Cox is already calling Utah’s decade.
+And with IOC officials expressing confidence that both France and Salt Lake City will fulfill all of the requirements for hosting in the coming months, a sentiment repeated after visits to both sites in April, Utah does appear poised to once again welcome the world at the end of what Gov. Spencer Cox is already calling Utah’s decade.

 Here’s how the bid got to this point: